MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12device-checkfeaturesupport.md

 Type: <b><a href="https://msdn.microsoft.com/165ECFE0-1B18-4A26-8B9C-3CE53776A349">D3D12_FEATURE</a></b>

-A <a href="https://msdn.microsoft.com/165ECFE0-1B18-4A26-8B9C-3CE53776A349">D3D12_FEATURE</a>-typed value that describes the feature to query for support.
+A constant from the <a href="https://msdn.microsoft.com/165ECFE0-1B18-4A26-8B9C-3CE53776A349">D3D12_FEATURE</a> enumeration describing the feature(s) that you want to query for support.

 ### -param pFeatureSupportData [in, out]

 Type: <b>void*</b>

-The passed structure is filled with data that describes the feature support.
-              To see the structure types, see the Remarks section in <a href="https://msdn.microsoft.com/165ECFE0-1B18-4A26-8B9C-3CE53776A349">D3D12_FEATURE enumeration</a>.

-When calling CheckFeatureSupport, the <b>HighestShaderModel</b> field of the structure passed in <i>pFeatureSupportData</i> should be initialized to the highest shader model that the application understands.
-After the function returns successfully, the <b>HighestShaderModel</b> field will contain the highest shader model that's supported by the device and is no higher than the shader model passed in.
+A pointer to a data structure that corresponds to the value of the <i>Feature</i> parameter.
+To determine the corresponding data structure for each constant, see <a href="https://msdn.microsoft.com/165ECFE0-1B18-4A26-8B9C-3CE53776A349">D3D12_FEATURE</a>.

 ### -param FeatureSupportDataSize

 Type: <b><a href="https://msdn.microsoft.com/4553cafc-450e-4493-a4d4-cb6e2f274d46">UINT</a></b>

-The size of the structure passed to the <i>pFeatureSupportData</i> parameter.
+The size of the structure pointed to by the <i>pFeatureSupportData</i> parameter.

 ## -returns

-Type: <b><a href="https://msdn.microsoft.com/en-us/library/Hh437604(v=VS.85).aspx">HRESULT</a></b>
+Type: <b><a href="455d07e9-52c3-4efb-a9dc-2955cbfd38cc">HRESULT</a></b>

-Returns <b>S_OK</b> if successful; otherwise, returns <b>E_INVALIDARG</b> if an unsupported data type is passed to the <i>pFeatureSupportData</i> parameter or a size mismatch is detected for the <i>FeatureSupportDataSize</i> parameter.
+Returns <b>S_OK</b> if successful.
+Returns <b>E_INVALIDARG</b> if an unsupported data type is passed to the <i>pFeatureSupportData</i> parameter or if a size mismatch is detected for the <i>FeatureSupportDataSize</i> parameter.